myra-suk/alx-react/0x09-react_redux_connectors_and_providers/README.md

-This section of the project takes a look at Redux onnectors and how to impement them and use them in a React applications
+This section of the project takes a look at Redux connectors and how to implement them and use them in React applications